 How to stop diarrhea in a toddler?

 Sadly, there is nothing you can do.
-A lot of rest, a lot of fluids, eating balanced food, and waiting…
+Focus on a lot of rest, a lot of fluids, eating balanced meals, and waiting.

 The BRAT diet won’t help your toddler with diarrhea.
 Instead, offer nutritious meals and a lot of water or milk.